Site icon The 2026 Kansas City Writing Workshop

 * * * * *

-This means that 2024 KCWW attendees can have access to pitching all those online San Francisco agents — pitches still at $29 each — without being a formal registrant for the online April 2024 WWSF.
-(That said, if you want to formally register for the April 5-6 WWSF and have access to all classes and panels, let us know, as there is a discount for confirmed Kansas City attendees.)
+This means that 2026 KCWW attendees can have access to pitching all those online California agents — pitches still at $29 each — without being a formal registrant for the online June 2026 CWW.
+(That said, if you want to formally register for the June 12-13 CWW and have access to all classes and panels, let us know, as there is a discount for confirmed Kansas City attendees.)

-If you are interested in this added pitching opportunity, the first step is to get formally registered for Indiana.
-Following the KCWW conferences on March 16, 2024, we will be in touch with all Kansas City attendees and ask them if they want to partake in
+If you are interested in this added pitching opportunity, the first step is to get formally registered for Kansas City.
+Following the KCWW conferences on March 14, 2026, we will be in touch with all Kansas City attendees and ask them if they want to partake in pitching online agents at the 2026 June 12-13).
+At that time, you can communicate your pitch requests and purchase meeting time.

 Exit mobile version